Drenica: Kosovo War

 The villages surrounding the towns of Drenas and Skenderaj were the birthplace of the ethnic Albanian separatist Kosovo Liberation Army (KLA) and a stronghold of Albanian nationalism.
 By 1997, Albanians had begun to refer to Drenica as "liberated territory" because of the local KLA presence.
 The government considered Drenica a hotbed of "Albanian terrorism."
 Drenica was a KLA stronghold throughout and prior to the Kosovo War, and saw many armed conflicts against the security forces of FR Yugoslavia.
 It was also a safe place for refugees coming from other parts of Kosovo.
 In 1998, Serb police and military launched a campaign in Drenica that terrorised the local population and culminated with the Attack on Prekaz against the Jashari family.
 Serb forces killed 80 Albanians, of which 25 were women and children, and former Serbian president Milan Milutinović commended the massacre.

 The Yugoslav army and paramilitary units used the Feronikel plant near Drenas as a base for operations during the war.
 Before the war, the factory produced nickel and ore.
 After the Albanian workers were laid off or expelled, it was also used as a barracks and a fire base, in which cannons and rockets were fired against KLA positions.
 The plant was bombed by NATO forces on April 29, 1999, causing an unknown number of casualties and extensive damage.

 Culture

 The gradual development of animistic and pagan beliefs in certain stages of ancient Balkanic culture would result in the formation of mountain cults - particularly forest cults - which survived in Albanian culture as evidence of past pagan Balkanic beliefs.
-The forms in which it survived include the holding of a kuvend (meaning ‘convention’ in the Albanian Kanun) - which functioned as a regulated form of parliament in Albanian society - in certain places like Lisi i Kullës (tree of the Kulla) and Murrizi (Hawthorn) in Obri of Drenica, and Gjashtë Lisat (six trees) in Likoshan of Drenica.
+The forms in which it survived include the holding of a kuvend (meaning ‘convention’ in the Albanian Kanun) - which functioned as a regulated form of parliament in Albanian society - in certain places like Lisi i Kullës (tree of the Kulla) and Murrizi (Hawthorn) in Obri of Drenica, and Lisi i Gjatë (the tall tree) in Kotorr, and Gjashtë Lisat (six trees) in Likoshan of Drenica.
 There are several Thaçi tribal families in the Drenica region.